Michigan has vast in-state renewable energy resources, yet currently relies heavily on its aging and inefficient coal fleet to generate electricity.

 UCS analysis shows that in-state renewable energy resources can affordably and reliably generate 32.5 percent of Michigan's electricity by 2030 — and that ramping up renewables to this level would spur billions of dollars in investments, cut carbon emissions, and reduce the many risks of an overreliance on coal or natural gas.

-Michigan has vast renewable energy resources
+Vast renewable energy resources

 Michigan has sufficient in-state renewable resources — including wind, solar, and biomass — to generate several times the state’s total 2012 electricity demand.
 While not all of Michigan’s renewable resources can or should be developed due to conflicting land uses, cost considerations, and other hurdles, the magnitude of the resource provides a wide range of options for selecting the optimal technologies and locations for development.